 In 2016, Michele joined DRC-NH.
 She serves as its Fiscal Director and also handles matters relating to human resources.
 Michele graduated cum laude in 1991 from Franklin Pierce University.
 She enjoys needlework and quilting.

-Beth Kelley, Executive Assistant
+Beth Kelley, Office Manager

 Beth joined DRC’s staff in 2004, bringing significant experience in lobbying, public policy work, and office management.
 She is responsible for assisting DRC’s executive director, coordinating DRC’s federal reporting, supervising DRC’s support staff, assisting callers who request help from DRC and ensuring the office runs smoothly and efficiently.

-Courtney Lockwood, Intake Attorney
+Courtney Lockwood, Senior Intake Attorney

 Courtney Lockwood joined DRC as an intake attorney in 2005.
 Courtney was formerly a Legal Aid Attorney at Pine Tree Legal Assistance in rural Maine.
 In that position, she practiced in the areas of Medicaid and other public benefits, housing, domestic violence, consumer law, and guardian ad litem work.
 She is a 2002 graduate of Vermont Law School and holds an undergraduate degree from Cornell University.
-Courtney serves on the board of ABLE-NH.

 Stephanie Patrick, Executive Director